Novel coronavirus (COVID-19)

 This novel coronavirus is still new and as such we are still learning more about it.

-A number of clinical symptoms have been reported in identified cases of novel coronavirus.
-These symptoms include:
+Symptoms reported in identified cases of COVID-19 novel coronavirus include:

 - a cough